 The Master read the charge, which is to continue mentoring people who want to pursue a career in stonemasonry.
 Then each of us were presented with the beautiful certificate you can see in this month’s header picture.
 I will be putting it up in my office with, I must confess, a huge degree of pride as only five people in the whole country received the award this year.

 The stunning new Magna Carta exhibition in the Chapter House is now complete, the entire Cathedral workforce have contributed in some way or another working tirelessly over the past few months to truly make 2015 a celebration year to mark the 800th anniversary of its signing.
-My workers have been doing all manner of things, from cleaning and painting the entrance screen (check out the 'before and after' in the Gallery) to re-instating Victorian floor tiles following the removal of the previous display cabinets and installing new lighting.
+My workers have been doing all manner of things, from cleaning and painting the entrance screen to re-instating Victorian floor tiles following the removal of the previous display cabinets and installing new lighting.

 We were treated to a preview evening recently, and to see the exhibition as our visitors are going to encounter it really made it all worthwhile; the document is now shown to its best advantage and the interpretation, I think, will give something to everyone.
 It officially opens on 6 March and I urge you all to come and see it, you will not be disappointed.
 The interactive display caters for all ages, from trying to make a jigsaw of the Prisoners of Conscience window to looking around the room at the medieval frieze or marvelling at the document itself.